U of M Wordmark

 See Helping a Friend for suggestions for talking to a friend about depression or other concerns.

-What place do medication and psychotherapy have in the treatment of depression?
+What place does psychotherapy have in the treatment of depression?

-Several forms of psychotherapy and interpersonal therapy are as effective as medication for treatment of mild to moderate depression.
+Research shows that several forms of therapy, including cognitive behavioral therapy and interpersonal therapy, are as effective as medication for treatment of mild to moderate depression.
 People with severe depression tend to respond best to either medication or a combination of medication and psychotherapy.

 How long will I need to take medication before I feel better?

-Some medications may show effects within two weeks but full effects aren't usually expected for up to eight weeks.
+Some medications may show effects in as little as two weeks but full effects aren't usually expected for up to eight weeks.
 Also, be sure to ask your clinician about side effects.

 Can I stop taking medication once I feel better?